 Between editing, proofing, and beta reading, I think the earliest release for this book will be July.
 I hope to have it ready by summer so my pre-teen son can read it.
 That’s been another interesting part of this process–my boy has been one of my “critique” partners.
 I was smiling for days when he said the book is “really good”.
 Quite a compliment from a person that’s living in my house, eating my food, but who seems to be embarrassed by my mere existence–oh, the joy of parenting a near-teen.
 But I digress.
 He’s been reading it for me, making suggestions, and even catching some errors, including blocking errors which are really one of the more difficult technical aspects of writing an “action” oriented story.

-I’m including an excerpt of the The Butterfly Effect.
+I’m including an excerpt of The Butterfly Effect.
 Although it hasn’t gone through editing, I hope this excerpt doesn’t make it to the cutting floor as its one of my favorite scenes.

 Mila and Silas are Sentry soldiers.
 As part of their duty, they are coupled with each other, expected to have a child who will become the next generation of well-trained soldiers.
-This was the second night of their couple life.
+This was the second night of their coupled life.

 “Do you regret this?”
 I stiffen even more at his question.